 In Jackie Chan Adventures, stronger enemies appeared after the first season because the heroes destroyed (instead of "sealing away") the villain of the first season.
 This kept happening until that first villain was revived and consequently sealed.

 In The Venture Bros., evil is unionized, in the form of the Guild of Calamitous Intent; they have arrangements with the various law-enforcement agencies in order to secure non-interference, with the price of accepting certain restrictions on their activities, thus creating a sort of ersatz balance.
 When one side violates the agreements, retaliation by the other side is swift and brutal.

-Yin Yang Yo played this trope straight and surprisingly well: early on season 1, Yin and Yang got rid of their worst traits, Yin's bossiness and Yang's agression.
+Yin Yang Yo: early on season 1, Yin and Yang got rid of their worst traits, Yin's bossiness and Yang's agression.
 Master Yo then said that everybody needs their good and bad traits to be complete, much to everybody's (viewers included) confusion.
 However, this action aslo led to the birth of Yuck, and Yin and Yang found that their bad traits helped them into being better warriors (Yin's bossiness helped her to come up with plans and strategies, and Yang's aggression gave him the motivation to fight).